Reducing operational overhead by 80% through a grant-management portal

 User interface

 The last layer was making the system durable.
 We built a component library and design system so the platform could grow without fragmenting again.
-Every pattern was documented, checked for accessibility, and handed to the development team ready to use, so the clarity we designed would outlast the launch.
+Every pattern was documented, checked against WCAG 2.1 AA, and handed to the development team ready to use, so the clarity we designed would outlast the launch.

 Digital design system